whomingbird/signposting-tutorial/README.md

 If you have made a mistake, this library is likely to skip the particular signposting, or give a warning.

-The Sigposting Python library can also be [used programmatically](https://signposting.readthedocs.io/) from other Python programs.
+The Signposting Python library can also be [used programmatically](https://signposting.readthedocs.io/) from other Python programs.
 See [Signposting adopters](https://signposting.org/adopters/) for a complete list of software and repositories working with Signposting. alt text

 ### Signposting in browser